Cahn-Hilliard equations with singular potential, reaction term and pure phase initial datum: Abstract

 \section{Abstract}

 We consider local and nonlocal Cahn--Hilliard equations with constant mobility and singular potentials including, e.g., the Flory--Huggins potential, subject to no-flux (or periodic) boundary conditions.
 The main goal is to show that the presence of a suitable class of reaction terms allows to establish the existence of a weak solution to the corresponding initial and boundary value problem even though the initial condition is a pure state.
-In other words, the separation process takes place even in presence of a pure phase, provided that it is triggered by a convenient reaction term.
 This fact was already observed by the authors in a previous contribution devoted to a specific biological model.
-In this context, we generalize the previously-mentioned concept by examining the essential assumptions required for the reaction term to apply the new strategy.
-Also, we explore the scenario involving the nonlocal Cahn--Hilliard equation and provide illustrative examples that contextualize within our abstract framework.
+In this context, we examine the essential assumptions required for the reaction term to ensure the existence of a weak solution.
+Also, we explore the scenario involving the nonlocal Cahn--Hilliard equation and provide some illustrative examples that contextualize within our abstract framework.